apenczolgolonabijorbiper/Pingoji/README.md

 Prerequisites: the AutoHotkey app is needed to make the IE window floating on top

+In case you don't want to install AutoHotKey (and have no Always On Top feature) just remove (or comment-out) the following line in the VBS script:

+_objShell.Run "SetAlwaysOnTop.ahk", 0, False  _

+The script will run further but the IE window will behave normally as any other window.

 No install is needed - just download the 2 files:
   * Pingoji.vbs - the main program - it runs the ping command for network monitoring and IE for visualization
   * SetAlwaysOnTop.ahk - force the IE window float on top of the screen